lauraradovic/tilt-teller/README.md

 git clone https://github.com/lauraradovic/tilt-teller.git

 **Navigate to the Cloned Directory:**

-Move into the project directory using the command:
+To move into the project directory use the command:

 cd tilt-teller